 Does it meet State Codes (FL, HI, etc..)?

 Any state using ASCE 7-05, ASCE 7-10 or ASCE 7-16.
 It’s difficult to keep up with all state requirements, but as far as we know all states are now following ASCE 7.
-Specific states that we know reference ASCE 7 include: Florida, California, Texas, Oklahoma, North Carolina, Hawaii.
+Specific states that we know reference ASCE 7 include: California, Texas, Oklahoma, North Carolina, Hawaii.
 (If you know other states that should be added, let us know and we will add it).
-Please note that we do not include any “special provisions” that might exist in local codes, we only follow ASCE 7 in the software.
+Please note that we do not include any “special provisions” that might exist in local codes, we only follow ASCE 7 in the software with the exception of the FBC 2017 code.

 What is the latest version of the ASCE 7 Standard?